Effects of time zones on North American broadcasting: Broadcast networks

-Saskatchewan does not observe Daylight Saving Time, and matches Mountain Time when DST is in effect.
-However, networked stations follow the schedule grids of their sister stations in Manitoba (which are in Central Time, but do observe DST) year-round, and do not follow the scheduling patterns of their Alberta counterparts when DST is in effect.
+Saskatchewan does not observe Daylight Saving Time, officially observing Central Standard Time year-round.
+This matches Mountain Daylight Time when DST is in effect; networked stations generally follow the schedules of their sister stations in Manitoba year-round, except delayed by one hour.

 Unlike in the United States, virtually all live events, including live entertainment shows and sports television, are simultaneously broadcast nationwide in Canada.
 For instance, live shows in Canada are aired to entirety at the same time in all time zones based on Eastern time.
 Several live U.S. shows are also aired simultaneously in all of Canada, including for viewers in the Pacific Coast (unlike in the United States where some viewers on the same side of the continent depend on tape-delayed broadcasts for some otherwise live events).
 Conversely, live shows aired in Canada are frequently televised simultaneously for some viewers in the U.S. with access to Canadian broadcast networks.